 Workshop on Improving the Evidence Base on the Costs of Disasters

-The OECD Task Force on Charting Illicit Trade (TF-CIT) aims to co-ordinate international expertise in the quantification and mapping of illicit markets to enable a fuller understanding of the connections between different forms of trafficking, and underpin analysis of the public policies that successfully increase economic and societal resiliance to this threat.
+The OECD Task Force on Countering Illicit Trade (TF-CIT) aims to co-ordinate international expertise in the quantification and mapping of illicit markets to enable a fuller understanding of the connections between different forms of trafficking, and underpin analysis of the public policies that successfully increase economic and societal resilience to this threat.